 Regular contact to your buddy and your supervisor can help you choose suitable formats.
 The faculty, the Graduate Academy of TU Dresden and the German Academic Exchange Service DAAD offer funding opportunities to finance the partly very expensive conference trips.
 Thus, the faculty pays a conference allowance to subsidise participation in (mostly international) scientific conferences.
-The financial support amounts to 75% of the total expenses for the journey to and from the venue, accommodation and conference fees up to a maximum of 750 \in .
+The financial support amounts to 75% of the total expenses for the journey to and from the venue, accommodation and conference fees up to a maximum of 750 €.
 As a general rule, each member of staff can be paid a subsidy for the participation in one conference per year.
 Further conference participation can be funded upon proof that you previously applied for a travel award from the Graduate Academy.
 Moreover, you can also apply for a travel subsidy with the German Academic Exchange Service (DAAD).

-- Link 13: Conference allowance at the Faculty of Business and Economics - Link 14: Travel awards of the Graduate Academy - Link 15: Funding opportunities of the DAAD
+- Link 12: Conference allowance at the Faculty of Business and Economics - Link 13: Travel awards of the Graduate Academy - Link 14: Funding opportunities of the DAAD

 Your personal network will also be increasing over time.
 You already know quite a few researchers from your area of science; you will integrate more intensively into scientific processes and, with some experience, join a research group to write and publish papers.
 This is a recommendable way of expanding your knowledge.
 With a view to your own doctoral studies, particularly when aiming for a cumulative dissertation, you should pay attention to PromO 2018 §10 section 3 and, in that context, the co-author declaration.
-Guidance on the collaborative writing of publications can be sought from the information on ethical and professional orientation issued by the members of the German Academic Association for Business Research (VHB as well as the statutes for ensuring good scientific practice, avoiding scientific misconduct, and handling volations of TU Dresden.
+Guidance on the collaborative writing of publications can be sought from the Guidelines for Safeguarding Good Research Practice (DFG) as well as the statutes for ensuring good scientific practice, avoiding scientific misconduct, and handling volations of TU Dresden.
+On the quality management website of TU Dresden you will find a lot of more helpful information.

-- Link 16: Information on the ethical and professional orientation by the members of the VHB - Link 17: Statutes for ensuring good scientific practice, avoiding scientific misconduct, and handling violations
+- Link 15: Guidelines for Safeguarding Good Research Practice (DFG) - Link 16: Statutes for ensuring good scientific practice, avoiding scientific misconduct, and handling violations - Link 17: Good Scientific Practice Website of TU Dresden